 - olive oil for the baking sheet

-- 1/4 cup extra virgin olive oil
+- ¼ cup extra virgin olive oil

 - salt and freshly ground black pepper

-Preheat the oven to 425 degrees F, and adjust a rack to the center.
+- Preheat the oven to 425°F, and adjust a rack to the center.
 Several Bacon Dutch Yellow Hasselback Potatoes on a long, white narrow plate surrounded with fresh basil leaves

-Use a very sharp knife to slice a sliver off of one of the sides of each potato to make a base.
+- Use a very sharp knife to slice a sliver off of one of the sides of each potato to make a base.
 Then make slits approximately ⅛-inch apart, horizontally, along each potato.
 (The slits should go about ¾ of the way down -- be careful not to cut all the way through!)
 Place them on the parchment-lined, baking sheet.

-Cut the bacon into very small pieces that are about the width and a bit shorter than the height of the slits in the potatoes.
+- Cut the bacon into very small pieces that are about the width and a bit shorter than the height of the slits in the potatoes.
 Try to use the pieces with the least amount of fat, and try not to use those that are only fat.
 This is why I say 2 to 3 slices -- it depends on the bacon you're using.
 (Though it's not necessary, it's easier to cut the bacon if you freeze it first for about 15 minutes.)

-Drizzle a bit more olive oil over the potatoes.
+- Drizzle a bit more olive oil over the potatoes.
 Just a bit!
 (We don't want to make them too greasy -- but, the olive oil will help them brown nicely.

-Right after you remove the potatoes from the oven, use a pastry brush, or a small spoon to drizzle the basil mixture over each one.
+- Right after you remove the potatoes from the oven, use a pastry brush, or a small spoon to drizzle the basil mixture over each one.
 Be sure you see it seeping into the slits with the bacon -- a pastry brush will be the easiest tool to help you do so.

-Place the potatoes on a large platter and serve!
+- Place the potatoes on a large platter and serve!